zach-adams/cutlass-wp-theme/README.md

 * content - The content for the template pages
 * includes - Various includes
 * layouts - The master layouts.
 Base is the default and the others pull from Base

-Cutlass was originally a fork of the [Roots Starter Theme](http://roots.io/starter-theme/) but evolved into what it is today.